 - Stop by local markets for healthy snacks and cool souvenirs.

-- Italian bakeries are breakfast and dessert paradises for kids; look for pistachio-cream-filled croissants, hazelnut baked goods and chocolate bread.
+- Italian bakeries are breakfast and dessert paradises for kids; look for pistachio-cream-filled croissants, gelato, hazelnut baked goods and chocolate bread.

 - Talk to the baker if your child is allergic to nuts, tree nuts and/or eggs.

-Kid-Friendly Activities in Italy
+Kid-Friendly Activities In Italy